var-dhairya/CodeCoach/DEPLOYMENT.md

 ## 🚀 Deployment Options

+### Option 1: Separate Frontend & Backend (Recommended)
+Deploy frontend and backend as separate Vercel projects for better management and scalability.

-### Option 1: Frontend Only (Recommended for MVP)
+### Option 2: Frontend Only
 Deploy only the React frontend to Vercel and use a separate backend service.

-### Option 2: Full Stack
-Deploy both frontend and backend to Vercel using serverless functions.

 ## 📋 Prerequisites